 Paoli Hospital in Paoli, Pennsylvania, is a community hospital situated in the suburbs of Philadelphia.
 The hospital has a 28 bed ED and a total of 240 inpatient beds.
 It is the only trauma center (Level 2) for all of Chester County and serves a750 square mile area with a population of 491,000.
 Residents have the opportunity to participate first-hand, while working under the supervision of community emergency physicians, in a pure suburban community hospital experience (aside from Podiatry, there are no resident physicians at the hospital).
 In addition, residents have a unique trauma experience.
 TJUH Department of Surgery operated the trauma service with no other residents.
 Residents have the opportunity to work directly with our trauma surgeons under their supervision and run all trauma codes.

 Thomas Jefferson University Hospital is a medical command base hospital for the City of Philadelphia and provides medical direction for the Philadelphia Fire Rescue System (the main prehospital care provider for the city of Philadelphia).
-It is also the home the the JeffSTAT Paramedic Training School.
+It is also the home the the JeffSTAT Paramedic Training College.
 Jefferson and Methodist are also major receiving hospitals for Philadelphia’s emergency medical service squads.

-The Emergency Medical Services experience includes direct contact with prehospital personnel, on line telephone medical command, ground and air transport experiences, provision of health care at mass gatherings, and teaching in JeffSTAT’s paramedic school.
+The Emergency Medical Services experience includes direct contact with prehospital personnel, on line telephone medical command, ground and air transport experiences, provision of health care at mass gatherings, and teaching in JeffSTAT’s paramedic College.

 The PGY 3 resident has a two-week rotation that is incorporated into the third year.
 During this time, the resident rides along with prehospital care transport (Philadelphia Fire Rescue, JeffSTAT, private ambulance companies) and has the opportunity, if so desired, to ride JeffSTAT’s helicopter.
 They spend time in the Philadelphia Fire Rescue Communications Center learning about the operational aspects of prehospital care.
-Lastly, the resident participates in the formal teaching of paramedic students in JeffSTAT’s Paramedic Training School.
+Lastly, the resident participates in the formal teaching of paramedic students in JeffSTAT’s Paramedic Training College.

 In preparation for providing daily online medical command in the third year, residents complete a base station medical command course in their second year.
 PGY 3 residents function as medical commander for six advanced paramedic units and is responsible for answering the medical command phone.